 Final Examinations.
 A final written comprehensive examination is required.
-Physics Howard G. Voss Chair (PS F470) 480/965-3561 phyast.grad@asu.edu www.asu.edu/clas/dopa/GradPages/ Graduate\Programs.html REGENTS' PROFESSOR SPENCE PROFESSORS BENNETT, BURSTEIN, COMFORT, COWLEY, DOAK, DOW, HANSON, HESTENES, JACOB, KAUFMANN, LINDSAY, MENÉNDEZ, NIGAM, PAGE, REZ, RITCHIE, SANKEY, SCHEINFEIN, SCHMIDT, SMITH, STARRFIELD, TILLERY, TSEN, TSONG, VENABLES, VOSS, WINDHORST, WYCKOFF ASSOCIATE PROFESSORS AANNESTAD, ACHARYA, ALARCON, BENIN, CHAMBERLIN, CULBERTSON, HERBOTS, HESTER, MARZKE The faculty in the Department of Physics and Astronomy offer graduate programs leading to the M.S. and Ph.D. degrees in Physics.
+COURSES For courses, see "Exercise Science/Physical Education (EPE)," page 207.
+Physics Howard G. Voss Chair (PS F470) 480/965-3561 phyast.grad@asu.edu phy.asu.edu REGENTS' PROFESSORS SMITH, SPENCE PROFESSORS BENNETT, BURSTEIN, COMFORT, COWLEY, DOAK, DOW, HESTENES, JACOB, KAUFMANN, LINDSAY, MENÉNDEZ, NIGAM, PAGE, PONCE, REZ, RITCHIE, SANKEY, SCHEINFEIN, SCHMIDT, STARRFIELD, TILLERY, TSEN, TSONG, VENABLES, VOSS, WINDHORST, WYCKOFF ASSOCIATE PROFESSORS AANNESTAD, ACHARYA, ALARCON, BENIN, CHAMBERLIN, CULBERTSON, HERBOTS, HESTER, MARZKE The faculty in the Department of Physics and Astronomy offer graduate programs leading to the M.S. and Ph.D. degrees in Physics.
 In the M.S. program, options are available in physics, physics with an emphasis in astronomy, interdisciplinary physics, technical physics, or physics teaching.
 In the Ph.D. program, options are available in physics, physics with an emphasis in astronomy, or applied physics.
 Students enrolled in the Ph.D. degree program may be awarded an M.S. degree in passing.
-The faculty in the Department of Physics and Astronomy also participate in the program leading to the Master of Natural Science degree (see "Master of Natural Science," page 257) when one of the concentrations is physics, and in the interdisciplinary program leading to the Ph.D. degree in the Science and Engineering of Materials (see "Science and Engineering of Materials," page 281).
+The faculty in the Department of Physics and Astronomy also participate in the program leading to the Master of Natural Science degree (see "Natural Science," page 263) when one of the concentrations is physics, and in the interdisciplinary program leading to the Ph.D. degree in the Science and Engineering of Materials (see "Science and Engineering of Materials," page 290).
 Students admitted to the Master of Education degree program with a major in Secondary Education may elect physics or science education as the subject matter field.
 A Doctor of Education degree program option is also available.
-The M.Ed. (see "Master of Education," page 174) and Ed.D. (see "Doctor of Education," page 175) are offered and administered through the College of Education.
+The M.Ed. (see "Master of Education," page 180) and Ed.D. (see "Doctor of Education," page 180) are offered and administered through the College of Education.
 The master's and doctoral programs are designed to prepare students for professional research careers in governmental, industrial, or academic institutions and for teaching at the university, college, or secondary school levels.
 An evaluation of the progress of all graduate students is made during the spring semester by the Graduate Program Committee.
 Students whose progress is considered to be unsatisfactory are placed on probation.
 Failure to maintain a GPA of 3.00 in courses taken while enrolled as a graduate student, exclusive of research, thesis, and dissertation, is an indication of unsatisfactory progress and may result in dismissal from the program.
-Courses can include up to six hours of 400-level courses (see "Graduate Credit Courses," page 94).
+Courses can include up to six hours of 400-level courses (see "Graduate Credit Courses," page 97).
 Timely attempts at examination are also required.
 Teaching experience in undergraduate physics and astronomy laboratories and recitations is valuable training for graduate students and is considered part of the graduate program.
 Departmental colloquia are an integral part of the graduate program.
 Regular attendance at colloquia is expected of all graduate students intending to earn graduate degrees.
-MASTER OF SCIENCE See "Master's Degrees," page 98, for general requirements.
+MASTER OF SCIENCE See "Master's Degrees," page 101, for general requirements.